AmmarNaeemJanjua/vue-music-webpage/README.md

-# music-webpage
+# Music Webpage

-This template should help get you started developing with Vue 3 in Vite.
+This is a responsive music webpage that showcases music tracks, artists, and playlists.
+It utilizes Vue 3 for building the user interface and Tailwind CSS for styling.

 ## Recommended IDE Setup